This game is designed specially for helping you and your new students to know each other better in first lessons.

 Immediate Preparation: Not required

 How to Play.
 To start the game, you ask the children: 'How old are you?'
 As the players take it in turns to answer, you put the corresponding figures in your calculator.
 When everyone has answered, you ask: 'How old are you altogether?'
-Once one of the children has said the precise number, you write it on the board like this:
+Once one of the children has said the correct number, you write it on the board like this:

 Next, you ask, e.g.: 'How many sisters have you got?' and follow the same procedure.
-Then you calculate brothers, aunts, uncles and so on.
+Then you calculate the number of brothers, aunts, uncles and so on.
 At the end of the activity, the players count up the statiscics of the class by saying all together: 'Altogether we are one hundred and twenty-seven years old, we've got five sisters, four brothers, ...'.
 There is no winner in this game, but its effectiveness as an 'icebreaker' is great!